johannschopplich/apiful/docs/utilities/schema.md

 ## Creating Schemas

-Schemas are created using the `jsonSchema` utility function.
+Create schemas using the `jsonSchema` utility function:

 ```ts
 import { jsonSchema } from 'apiful/utils'